Location: Avon Park, FL

 Before I begin, just one clarification on the title…by “diet” I simply mean what a person eats, not “A diet”.
 Also, everything in this blog post is based on my experience only, so take anything that you find useful and adapt it according to your circumstances.

 After 30 years of ups and downs, trying all the varieties of “diets” – cutting out fats, eating low carb, cutting out desserts, eating salads and fruits for lunch, and more I’m sure that I can’t think of at the moment, I discovered that none of those will or would ever work for me.
 And it’s for a very simple reason, which is…that none of those styles of eating really fit me, and I couldn’t maintain them FOREVER.
 That really is the key.
 Figuring out something that works for you that feels natural so you can continue it.
-Because if I just stopped eating dessert, well eventually I got sick of not May 2009eating dessert, and as soon as I started eating desserts again, back on came whatever weight I might have lost.
+Because if I just stopped eating dessert, well eventually I got sick of not eating dessert, and as soon as I started eating desserts again, back on came whatever weight I might have lost.

 One of the earliest pictures of Harry and me in May 2009…